AbductiveLearning/ABLkit/docs/Intro/Bridge.rst

 ``SimpleBridge`` inherits from ``BaseBridge`` and provides a basic implementation.
 Besides the ``model`` and ``reasoner``, ``SimpleBridge`` has an extra initialization arguments, ``metric_list``, which will be used to evaluate model performance.
 Its training process involves several Abductive Learning loops and each loop consists of the following five steps:

   1. Predict class probabilities and indices for the given data examples.
-  2. Transform indices into pseudo labels.
+  2. Transform indices into pseudo-labels.
-  3. Revise pseudo labels based on abdutive reasoning.
+  3. Revise pseudo-labels based on abdutive reasoning.
-  4. Transform the revised pseudo labels to indices.
+  4. Transform the revised pseudo-labels to indices.
   5. Train the model.

 The fundamental part of the ``train`` method is as follows: